ILRI-Genomics-Platform/sars-cov-2-genomics-and-bioinformatics-2024/modules/sars-cov-2-sequencing/_posts/2024-01-01-sars-cov-2-introduction.md

 **Note**
-This is part of the initiative fronted by the [Africa CDC](https://africacdc.org/) with generous support from the [Rockeffeler foundation](https://www.rockefellerfoundation.org/) to build capacity in pathogen genomics in Africa.
+This is part of the initiative fronted by the [Africa CDC](https://africacdc.org/) with generous support from the [ASLM] Africa Society for Laboratory Medicine to build capacity in pathogen genomics in Africa.

 <br>